bitly/dablooms/pydablooms/README.md

 pydablooms
 ==========

 Python language bindings for dablooms.
-See main dablooms readme for build and install instructions.
+See the main dablooms `README.md` for build and install instructions.
+There is also a `test_pydablooms` target in the Makefile (remember to specify any options to make you used during the build).

 ### Example usage